-The emissions are calculated as follows for each type of stove; Emission = Activity data x Emission factor
+The emissions are calculated as follows for each type of stove; Emission = Activity data x Emission factor emission model (for more details see Visschedijk & Dröge, 2021).
+Total use of fuel wood in The Netherlands has been relatively constant in the past decades.

-For the greenhouse gases this is a tier 1 methodology as there is no difference in the emission factors.
+For the greenhouse gases (except methane (CH_4) this is a tier 1 methodology as there is no difference in the emission factors.
+For methane a distinction is made for conventional and more modern appliances.
 The methodology is consistent with the IPCC 2006 Guidelines.

 For the year 2009, this results in a total wood use of about 1200 million kilograms in all stoves and fireplaces.
 This is the equivalent of 17000 TJ wood burned in the stoves and fireplaces.
-The amount of wood is based on Van Middelkoop (2019) and on earlier studies on wood burning in stoves for the Netherlands, and is distributed over appliance types in the emission model (for more details see Visschedijk & Dröge, 2021).
-Total use of fuel wood in The Netherlands has been relatively constant in the past decades.
+The amount of wood is based on Van Middelkoop (2019) and on earlier studies on wood burning in stoves for the Netherlands, and is distributed over appliance types in the